Daniel Rodríguez (tenor): Early years

 Rodriguez, born in Brooklyn, New York, was the first of two children born to Carmen and Jose Rodriguez, who had emigrated from Puerto Rico as teenagers.
 Rodriguez' father and grandfather were both tenors, and other family members played various musical instruments.
 He cites the singing of Mario Lanza as an early musical influence after seeing the movie The Great Caruso.

 At the age of ten, he began a serious study of music.
 His teen years were spent studying, and later as assistant director at the American Youth Repertory Company in Manhattan, under the tutelage of Juilliard trained Elliot Dorfman.
 During his early years, he also studied with Juilliard's Aldo Bruschi, as well as Miraslov Markoff from the Moscow Ballet and Opera company.
 Rodriguez performed in Carnegie Hall Del Terzo recital hall at age 16.

 After he married at 19 and had a son, Rodriguez put music on hold, as he worked at a series of jobs, including short-order cook, caterer, taxi driver, truck driver, and postal worker, before joining the police force.
-At age 25, returned to music, by performing in concerts he developed himself, organizing an ensemble of musicians called Broadway Magic, performing around New York at retirement communities, churches, and for local charities.
+At age 25, he returned to music, by performing in concerts he developed himself, organizing an ensemble of musicians called Broadway Magic, performing around New York at retirement communities, churches, and for local charities.